DfX-NYUAD/Corblivar/README.md

 The script exp/gp.sh delegates to gnuplot for generating various output plots, e.g., thermal map and floorplan, after running Corbilvar.

-The script HotSpot.sh calls a (slightly modified) version of BU's 3D HotSpot program; the related code should be provided along with Corblivar.
+The script exp/HotSpot.sh calls a (slightly modified) version of BU's 3D HotSpot program; the related code should be provided along with Corblivar.
+Note that the script contains a path to the HotSpot binary which has to be adapted for your local setup.

 The file exp/Corblivar.conf is a template for the config file required by Corblivar, further examples can be found in exp/configs/.

-Settings in some scripts may rely on the folder ~/code ; putting ~/code/Corblivar along with ~/code/HotSpot is the default setup which should be working in any case.

 Changelog
 =========